MLB tells Athletics to explore relocation if no new ballpark - WTMJ

 There was a flurry of switches in the 1950s and ’60s: the St. Louis Browns became the Baltimore Orioles (1954), the Brooklyn Dodgers moved to Los Angeles for 1958, the New York Giants moved to San Francisco for 1958, the original Washington Senators became the Minnesota Twins (1961) and the Seattle Pilots became the Milwaukee Brewers (1970).

-Manfred says MLB will not consider expansion until the A’s and Tampa Bay Rays get new ballparks.
+Manfred has said MLB will not consider expansion until the A’s and Tampa Bay Rays get new ballparks.

 Rays owner Stu Sternberg had been working to build a ballpark in Tampa’s Ybor City area but abandoned that plan in December 2018.
 MLB’s executive council gave the Rays permission in June 2019 to explore splitting their home schedule between the Tampa Bay area and Montreal after their lease at the Trop expires at the end of the 2027 season.